qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 closed reference clustering
 '''''''''''''''''''''''''''

+**Relevant plugin**: :doc:`q2-vsearch <../plugins/available/vsearch/index>`

 Closed reference clustering groups sequences together which match the same reference sequence in a database with a certain similarity.

 VSEARCH can do closed reference clustering with the :doc:`cluster-features-closed-reference <../plugins/available/vsearch/cluster-features-closed-reference/>` method.
 This method wraps the ``--usearch_global`` VSEARCH function.
 You can decide which reference database to cluster against with the ``--i-reference-sequences`` flag.
 The input file to this flag should be a ``.qza`` file containing a fasta file with the sequences to use as references, with QIIME 2 data type ``FeatureData[Sequence]``.
-Most people use GreenGenes or SILVA, but others curate their own databases or use other standard references (e.g. UNITE for ITS data).
+Most people use GreenGenes or SILVA for 16S rRNA gene sequences, but others curate their own databases or use other standard references (e.g. UNITE for ITS data).
 You can download the references from the links on the :ref:`QIIME 2 data resources page <marker gene db>`.
 You'll need to unzip/untar and import them as ``FeatureData[Sequence]`` artifacts, since they're provided as raw data files.

 Assigning taxonomy
 ~~~~~~~~~~~~~~~~~~

+**Relevant plugin**: :doc:`feature-classifier <../plugins/available/feature-classifier/index>`

 Assigning taxonomy to ASV or OTU representative sequences is covered in the :ref:`taxonomy classification
 tutorial <Taxonomy>`.